JMHenri/jekyll-now/_posts/2018-5-7-Crypto-Arbitrage-2.md

 Ok it kinda looks like an old GameMaker game.

 Anyways.
 Look at this snippet, also click around on it.
-In this, you can set up a hypothetical selling point(the green line), and see how much money you'd made if that were what you actually chose.
+In this, you can set up a hypothetical selling point(the green line), and see how much money you'd make if that were what you actually chose.
 It's pretty close to what happens in real life.

 *Y represents profitability, or D. positive Y values mean that an asset has a bid and an order which allow for positive arbitrage.